 - Place in oven and turn down the oven temperature to 375° F.

 - Bake for 18 minutes and then allow to cool before adding an orange glaze if desired.

 - Make sure you pre-heat the oven.
-Pre-heating it a little hotter than the bake temperature allows the oven to cool off a little while you are loading your muffins in the oven.
+Pre-heating the oven a little hotter than the baking temperature, allows the oven to cool off a little while you are loading your muffins in the oven.

 - Make sure your baking powder has not expired, or it will not rise well and you will have flat muffins.